 For smaller datasets, the Transformer page displays the entire dataset.
 For larger ones, the source data is sampled for use in the Transformer page.

 At the top of the Transformer page, the type of the current sample is displayed next to the dataset name.
-Click the link to open the Samples panel:
+To open the Samples panel, click the link.
+In the example below, the Full Data link indicates that the current sample in the Transformer page is the entire dataset:

 Figure: Click the Samples link.